compose/bach/README.md

-  create      Create a deployment databases   List databases datacenters Lists available datacenters deployments Show Deployments attached to account deprovision Deprovision a deployment details     Show details for a deployment help        Help about any command
+  create      Create a deployment databases   List databases datacenters Lists available datacenters deployments Show deployments attached to account deprovision Deprovision a deployment details     Show details for a deployment help        Help about any command